We're celebrating a new year and new skills, by offering a 21% discount off all courses and collections at checkout! ✨

-Designer, speaker and educator Meg Lewis is our resident advice columnist for our 6-part Ask a Designer series, where we aim to get real, get deep, and get practical with your most burning questions about life and career in the creative industries.
-We're here, at grand finale #6, Meg's final column with us.
-If you have any creative career questions you'd like answered, you can still let us know here.
-We'll be announcing our next columnist soon!
+Designer, speaker and educator Meg Lewis (@yourbuddymeg) is our resident advice columnist for our Ask a Designer series, where we aim to get real, get deep, and get practical with your most burning questions about life and career in the creative industries.
+Today, Meg tackles launching a fulfilling career in the creative fields, especially when you feel like an imposter.

 I’m an art director/designer/illustrator person, about to graduate with a major in advertising, and I’m going through an identity crisis.
 I would love some advice on how to job search fresh out of college, as I’m about to start my job hunt.

 The sea is so wide and there are so many titles and opportunities.
 I identify as a multidisciplinary designer with a lot of passions and interests.
 Choosing junior designer positions or internships makes me feel uneasy and worried.
 What companies and what agencies are the right fit for me?
 Do I stay in my hometown/state or do I leave for another state or country?
 What if I don’t want to be pushing pixels all day in a cubicle for years?
 Where do I belong and how do I sell myself to convince cool companies and agencies to take me in?

 I’m also dealing with imposter syndrome as a young creative and just life in general, as a creative.
 I feel very inadequate most of time here in university, looking into jobs and at other people’s portfolios.
 It makes it hard to apply to jobs as a result.
 I’m overwhelmed.
 Where do I start as a soon-to-be-graduate when it comes to building a creative career?

 Feeling Like an Imposter